JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1976_03.md

 &nbsp;&nbsp;&nbsp;Society Members |427
 &nbsp;&nbsp;&nbsp;Members-at-Large | 133
 &nbsp;&nbsp;&nbsp;International Members | 5
-Total Number of URANTIA Books 5old | 57,500
+Total Number of URANTIA Books sold | 57,500

 _The URANTIA Book_ is carried in 1,200 bookstores and is currently being sold at the rate of 800 to 1,000 copies a month.